 Is Mt.
 Gox Discontinued?
 What Happened?
 Scandal

-Fate: Bankruptcy following massive loss of customer bitcoin; later placed into civil rehabilitation in Japan
+Fate: Bankruptcy following massive loss of customer bitcoin and later placed into civil rehabilitation in Japan

 Timeline